vdavid/copycat/README.md

 ## Thanks

-A big thanks to Gitbo for the original game, it's a great idea and implementation.
+A big thanks to Gtibo for the original game, it's a great idea and implementation.
 I hope you find my refactor interesting and/or useful. :)

 ## Plans